AdaCore/libadalang/user_manual/ada_api_tutorial.rst

 don't have to reinvent it every time.

-The way it works is simple: you instantiate it, providing it several callbacks (see blow) and call its ``Run`` procedure in your main.
+The way it works is simple: you instantiate it, providing it several callbacks (see below) and call its ``Run`` procedure in your main.
 It then handles all the logistic around your application:

 * parsing command-line arguments,
 * setting up unit providers,